abyanmajid/abyanmajid/README.md

-Student in Computing, Dalyell Scholar at The University of Sydney \
+Student, Dalyell Scholar at The University of Sydney \
+Developer in the Web, LLM/Agents, and Blockchain spaces

-Interested in Human-Robot Integration, Open-Source Software, Rockets and Space :)
+Interested in Human-Robot Integration, Open-Source Software, and Rockets

 ---